Updated by Bobby

 Use them when your clean tone sounds too thin or too subtle for certain melodies or fills.

-5. Run a compressor and noise reducer at the end of your pedal chain
+5. Run a compressor and noise reducer at the beginning of your pedal chain

 Compressors and noise reducers are frequently prescribed antidotes for guitar tone problems.

-I run both at the end of my effects chain and have them on most of the time.
+I often run the Boss NS-2 at the beginning of my effects chain and leave it on most of the time.

 I’ve seen some that keep the noise gate higher in the chain, but I can only speak from experience.